GraysonSpidle/bit-utils/README.md

 ## Installation Notes

+The C++11 version is more or less done.
-I'm still working on this and revisions will be made in the future, but the functions that have test functions for the C++ 11 version seem to work 100% as intended.
-That does include the core functions: `get()`, `set()`, and `flip()`.
-When I'm done with the project, I'll put out a release.
+I'm still working on the C++17 version.
+When I'm totally done, I'll put out a release.

 The C++17 version isn't tested as extensively as the C++11 version so take care if you're using that.
 I will be writing tests for it, but I'm just a 1 man team and progress takes time.